Intercultural Competence Badge

 How do you do earn the ITC Badge?

-To earn the ITC Badge, you are required to take a total of 3 courses (9 credits) as listed below.
+To earn the ITC Badge, you are required to take a total of 3 courses (8 credits) as listed below.
+All are available in full online formats.

-If you are currently admitted to GVSU, you can immediately pursue the Intercultural Competence Badge by registering for one or more of the following courses:
+If you are currently admitted to GVSU, you can immediately pursue the Intercultural Competence Badge by registering for one or more of the following courses.
+All are required:

-- ITC 100: Introduction to Intercultural Competence (3 credits, face-to-face, hybrid, or online)
+- ITC 100: Introduction to Intercultural Competence (3 credits)

 What if I am not a student at GVSU?